Download the Best Emulators for Android to enjoy classic console games on your android devices.

 GBA.emu contains a few more features, in that you can use a physical Bluetooth/USB controller to control the games and can also transfer games from internal storage to the SD card whenever you wish.

 Want a fast N64 emulator?
 MegaN64 (N64 Emulator) is the premier choice.
 Allowing you to save your games on your SD card, it’s one of the best performing Nintendo 64 emulators on Google Play.
 MegaN64 is best n64 emulator for android.
 Its an Open Source project that modified and improvised the paid android emulator Mupen64+.

 Perhaps you want to play some of your favorite arcade games from yesteryear, yet you don’t have access to an arcade cabinet that plays said games.
 If so, consider MAME4droid – an emulator that supports a wide array of arcade titles.
 Featuring the ability to use iON’s iCade and iCP external arcade controllers and even the Nintendo Wii’s Wiimote, MAME4droid allows you to take full control of your favorite arcade titles in a brand new way.

 Able to render PSone games in high resolution via OpenGL, FPse will make your favorites look absolutely stunning.
-Supporting real-time saves, force-feedback, physical controllers, and even LAN support so you can play two player gams with two different Android devices, FPse will make your favorite PS1 games better than ever.
+Supporting real-time saves, force-feedback, physical controllers, and even LAN support so you can play two player games with two different devices, FPse will make your favorite PS1 games better than ever.

 If you want to play your favorite Sega Genesis games optimally, GENPlusDroid is the emulator for you.
 As with most of the others in this list, physical Bluetooth/USB controllers are supported in addition to two player support.